Rose clings to 1-shot Masters lead as Spieth, Thomas lurk

 “I’m in position now to think that for sure,” Spieth said.
 “But at the halfway point, I would have been pleased with being two back.”

-(This version corrects to 35 rounds under par on Friday)
+(This version restores to 40 rounds under par on Friday)